sorskoot/js13kgames_2020/submission/Description.md

 The more expensive a tower the more powerfull it is.
 You can upgrade towers to become stronger and fight longer.

-All towers are extra efficient against a specific page:
+All towers are extra efficient against a specific enemy:

 - Shields against Ads
-- Certificates against Unsafe pages
+- Certificates against Unsafe connections
 - First Aid agains Virusses
 - Magnifier against Phishing
 - Firewall against Spyware

+The game is playable in the desktop browser and on VR headsets.